Rasmus Thellufsen: Louisville City

 On 5 January 2023, Thellufsen was sold to USL Championship club Louisville City.
 He was released by Louisville following the 2023 season.

 Vendsyssel FF

 In January 2024, Thellufsen returned to Denmark, signing with Danish 1st Division side Vendsyssel FF.

 Thellufsen left Vendsyssel in June 2025.

 Bryne

 On 8 September 2025, Thellufsen signed for Norwegian Eliteserien side Bryne.

+Birżebbuġa St. Peter's

+On 6 August 2026, he signed for Birżebbuġa St. Peter's in Maltese Premier League.